Barcelona's City Centre - A Local Expert Guides You Around One Day in the City Off The Beaten Tourist Track.

 ![]() |

-| A classic Ramblas street performer |
+A classic Ramblas street performer |

 ![]() |

-| A Ramblas flower stall |
+A Ramblas flower stall |

-As you stroll up the pedestrianised centre of the street take some time to enjoy the many and varied street performers.
+As you stroll up the pedestrianized centre of the street take some time to enjoy the many and varied street performers.
 Human statues are omnipresent, however there are also people displaying capoeira, break dancing or playing music.
 There are also stalls lining the street.
 From the port upwards artists and caricaturists lead to flower shops and then on to small pet shops - be warned that animal lovers may not be too impressed with the conditions at these stalls.

 Boqueria Food Market - Barcelona's Largest Food Market in Barcelona City Centre